 Can I still go on vacation or travel on dialysis?

 Yes.
-Dialysis treatment centers can be found throughout the United States and in many other countries, making it easy to travel and still receive dialysis treatment.
+Dialysis treatment centers can be found throughout the United States and in many other countries, making it easy to travel and still live your life on dialysis.

 Do I need to quit my job or can I still work?